Cameron Brannagan: Liverpool

-In the 2015–16 season, Brannagan featured in the reserve side for the most of the season.
+In the 2015–16 season, Brannagan featured in the reserve side for most of the season.
 While still playing for the reserve side, on 17 September 2015, he made his senior Reds debut in their opening UEFA Europa League group stage fixture against Bordeaux, replacing fellow youngster Jordan Rossiter after 76 minutes.
 On 26 October, Brannagan signed a new contract to keep him at the club until 2018.
 The following day new Liverpool manager Jürgen Klopp described Brannagan as a real talent who has "everything you need" from a midfield player.
 On 28 October 2015, Brannagan made his first start for Liverpool in a 1–0 win over Bournemouth in the fourth round of the League Cup.
 At the beginning of 2016, Brannagan featured in two further FA Cup ties, against Exeter City and West Ham United.
 Towards the end of the 2015–16 season, Brannagan made his Premier League debut, coming on as a second-half substitute in a 3–1 loss against Swansea City on 1 May 2016.
 Two weeks later, on 15 May 2016, he made his first Premier League start, in the last game of the season, a 1–1 draw against West Bromwich Albion.
 By the end of the 2015–16 season, Brannagan had made a total of nine first-team appearances in all competitions.

 Ahead of the 2016–17 Premier League season, Brannagan's number changed from number 32 to 25.
 Although he took part in the club's pre-season tour, he made no appearances in Liverpool's first team throughout the season.
 While fighting for first-team opportunities, he continued to play for the reserve side before his departure in January, scoring twice in a 6–2 win over Tottenham Hotspur Reserves.